google/WebFundamentals/src/_langs/en/tools/setup/workspace/setup-shortcuts.markdown

 </table>

-## Save, Share and Sync Your Shortcuts
+## Save, share and sync your shortcuts

 Store your shortcuts and dot files on Github.
 The major gain with this is your shortcuts can be shared across devices and they are always backed up.